Deep Learning Based Dynamic Environment Reconstruction for Vehicular ISAC Scenarios: Introduction

-In wireless communication systems, the channel refers to the physical medium through which electromagnetic signals propagate from transmitter (Tx) to receiver (Rx).
+In wireless communication systems, the channel refers to the physical medium through which electromagnetic signals propagate from the transmitter (Tx) to the receiver (Rx).
 Unlike traditional communication channels that are used exclusively for data transmission, ISAC channels simultaneously carry user signals and embed rich information of surrounding environments \cite{lu2024integrated}.
-Channel parameters, such as delay, azimuth angle of arrival (AoA), and elevation angle of arrival (EoA), essentially characterize the physical propagation process of signals in space, rendering the reconstruction of environmental geometry from channel information physically feasible \cite{zhang2023integrated}.
+Channel parameters, such as delay, azimuth angle of arrival (AoA), and elevation angle of arrival (EoA), essentially characterize the physical propagation process of signals in space, making the reconstruction of the environmental geometry from the channel information physically feasible \cite{zhang2023integrated}.
 Current research on ISAC-enabled environment reconstruction mainly follows two pathways: one relies on communication channel information, and the other on sensing channel feedback.
 The former often adopts multi-node cooperative architectures, leveraging geometric patterns and statistical variations in received signals to infer the environment.
-For example, Chang et al. proposed a multi-object reconstruction method by clustering reflection points along communication paths, validated under THz band experiments \cite{chang2024environment}, Lu et al. developed a communication channel-driven reconstruction framework enabling multi-user joint modeling \cite{lu2024deep}.
+For example, Chang et al. proposed a multi-object reconstruction method by clustering reflection points along communication paths, validated under THz band experiments \cite{chang2024environment}, Lu et al. developed a communication channel-driven reconstruction framework enabling multi-user joint modeling \cite{10636720}.
+However, this work relies on simulation data and employs deep learning primarily for point cloud density enhancement following traditional signal processing (e.g., MUSIC, CFAR), rather than direct channel-to-geometry mapping.
 In contrast, reconstruction approaches based on sensing channels typically extract multi-path characteristics from the observation points to restore environmental structure.
-For example, Blandino et al. reconstructed UAV 3D positions based on sensing channel observations \cite{blandino2025detecting}, while Yin et al. proposed a dual-base cooperation model that utilizes uplink echoes to achieve 3D imaging \cite{yin2025tomographic}.
+For example, Blandino et al. reconstructed UAV 3D positions based on sensing channel observations \cite{blandino2025detecting}, while Yin et al. proposed a dual-base cooperation model that utilizes uplink echoes to achieve 3D imaging \cite{10945996}.
 Although these studies demonstrate the feasibility of using ISAC channels for environment reconstruction, most existing works still rely on simulation data or idealized experimental setups, such as indoor scenes, static targets, or isolated object localization.
-Consequently, their performance degrades significantly under highly dynamic traffic scenarios.
+Consequently, their performance degrades significantly in highly dynamic traffic scenarios.
 As highlighted in \cite{avazov2021trajectory}, when dynamic scatterers vary frequently, the stability and interpretability of mmWave channel parameters deteriorate, severely impacting the continuity and accuracy of 3D reconstruction.
 Moreover, Ref. \cite{du2022integrated} points out that current methods generally lack effective alignment mechanisms for dynamic target features, limiting their applicability in high-mobility tasks such as Vehicle-to-Everything (V2X) communication and autonomous driving.
-Therefore, developing ISAC channel-based reconstruction methods tailored for dynamic environments has become urgent and critical for future research.
+Therefore, the development of ISAC channel-based reconstruction methods adapted for dynamic environments has become urgent and critical for future research.